awsdocs/amazon-vpc-user-guide/doc_source/getting-started-ipv4.md

    1. Choose **Add another rule**\.
 If you're launching a Linux instance, select **SSH** from the **Type** list, or if you're launching a Windows instance, select **RDP** from the **Type** list\.
 Enter your network's public IP address range in the **Source** field\.
 If you don't know this address range, you can use `0.0.0.0/0` for this exercise\.
 **Important**
 If you use `0.0.0.0/0`, you enable all IP addresses to access your instance using SSH or RDP\.
 This is acceptable for the short exercise, but it's unsafe for production environments\.
 In production, you'll authorize only a specific IP address or range of addresses to access your instance\.

-![\[Inbound rules for security group\]](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/images/scenario-1-sg-inbound-gwt.png)
+   1. Choose **Save**\.

 ## Step 3: Launch an Instance into Your VPC<a name="getting-started-launch-instance"></a>